PrefectHQ/prefect/docs/getting-started/installation.md

 ```
 </div>

-Change to the extracted SQLite folder, then build and install SQLite.
+Move to the extracted SQLite directory, then build and install SQLite.

 <div class="terminal">
 ```bash